From Stained to Stunning: What Type of Paint to Use Over Stained Wood?

 ● Oil-Based Paint

 Another choice for painting over stained wood is oil-based paint.
-It provides a durable and smooth finish, but it has a longer drying time compared to latex paint.
-Oil-based paint is known for its ability to adhere well to different surfaces, including stained wood.
+It provides a durable and smooth finish but has a longer drying time than latex paint.
+Oil-based paint is known for adhering well to different surfaces, including stained wood.

 ● Chalk Paint

-Chalk paint is a versatile option that can be used directly over stained wood without extensive surface preparation.
+Chalk paint is a versatile option used directly over stained wood without extensive surface preparation.
 It creates a vintage, matte finish and has gained popularity for its ease of use and ability to adhere to various surfaces.

 Do You Need Primer to Paint Over Stained Wood?